09:30am-10:30am

 Dr Amie Burbridge

 Dr Amie Burbridge is a consultant acute and internal medicine physician, who has a master’s in medical education.
-She is a member of the education faculty at the Royal College of Physicians and is the head of quality at West Midlands Deanery School of Medicine.
-Amie’s area of interest focuses on teaching clinical reasoning and cognitive biases and promoting good communication to enhance the trainee-trainer relationship.
-Amie is passionate about medical podcasting as an alternative way to educate.
-Amie is the presenter of the very popular EFIM Podcast The Home of Medicine.
+She is a member of the education faculty at the RCP and is the head of quality at West Midlands Deanery School of Medicine.
+Amie’s area of interest focuses on teaching clinical reasoning and cognitive biases – and promoting good communication to enhance the resident doctor-trainer relationship.
+Amie is passionate about medical podcasting as an alternative way to educate and she is the presenter of the very popular European Federation of Internal Medicine podcast ‘The Home of Medicine.’

 Dr Amie Burbridge